strzibny/cv_printer/README.md

 # CvPrinter

 **Super simple CV and resume PDF generator.** CvPrinter is a pure Ruby library to generate CVs and resumes in no time.
-You can use Ruby or JSON as the invoice representation to build the final PDF.

 CvPrinter is a sister library and a fork of [InvoicePrinter](https://github.com/strzibny/invoice_printer).

 **This is just a preview.
 Most things aren't implemented and the gem is not released.**